puf/firevotes/README.md

 * `flutter` - This contains the final version of the app that was built in the talk, and is designed to run on iOS and Android.
 * `build/web`
 * `firevotesWeb` - This is the companion web app that the audience used during the talk, and which is hosted on https://firevotes.web.app.
+This also contains documentation on how the webapp works.
 * `functions` - These are the Cloud Functions that were either shown in during the talk, or used during the later demos.
 * `scripts` - Some Node.js script that are handy for running locally.